AdobeDocs/campaign-classic.en/help/social/using/publishing-on-twitter.md

 >
 >We can't tell the difference between robots who analyze tweets and users who are actually clicking.

-### Send the proof {#sending-the-proof}
+### Sending the proof {#sending-the-proof}

 We highly recommend sending a proof of your publication before the final delivery to get an exact rendering of the publication on a private Twitter test page.
-For more on creating a private Twitter account, refer to [Create a test account on Twitter](../../social/using/configuring-publishing-on-twitter.md#creating-a-test-account-on-twitter).
-The steps for selecting the proof target are detailed in [Select the target of the proof](#selecting-the-target-of-the-proof).
+For more on creating a private Twitter account, refer to [Creating a test account on Twitter](../../social/using/configuring-publishing-on-twitter.md#creating-a-test-account-on-twitter).
+The steps for selecting the proof target are detailed in [Selecting the target of the proof](#selecting-the-target-of-the-proof).

 Proof delivery is identical to email deliveries.
 Refer to [this section](../../delivery/using/steps-validating-the-delivery.md#sending-a-proof).

-### Send the message {#sending-the-message}
+### Sending the message {#sending-the-message}

 1. Once the content is approved, click the **[!UICONTROL Send]** button.
 1. Select **[!UICONTROL Deliver as soon as possible]** and click the **[!UICONTROL Analyze]** button.